m-hahn/grammar-optim/writeup/pnas-word-order-si.md

-\subsection{Comparison to other Formalizations of Greenberg's Correlations}
+### Comparison to other Formalizations of Greenberg's Correlations

 We followed \citet{dryer1992greenbergian} in treating Greenberg's correlations as pairwise correlations with verb--object order.
 While Greenberg's original study \cite{greenberg1963universals} also formalized most of these as correlations with verb--object order, a few were formalized as correlations between other relations that are only indirectly related to verb-object order (e.g., Universal 22 linking the position of the standard of comparison to the order of adpositions).